karatelabs/karate/README.md

 ## IDE Support
 Many popular text editors such as [Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=stevejpurves.cucumber) have support for the [Gherkin](https://github.com/cucumber/cucumber/wiki/Gherkin) syntax.
 Using a Java IDE with Cucumber-JVM support is recommended for the best developer experience.

 > A [debug helper](karate-core/src/main/java/com/intuit/karate/Debug.java) was introduced in version 0.6.0 - which helps you [set conditional break-points](https://twitter.com/KarateDSL/status/902387883478097924) while running tests.
+Also refer to the [JUnit HTML report](#junit-html-report).

 ### Running in Eclipse or IntelliJ
 If you use the open-source [Eclipse Java IDE](http://www.eclipse.org), you should consider installing the free [Cucumber-Eclipse plugin](https://cucumber.io/cucumber-eclipse/).
 It provides syntax coloring, and the best part is that you can 'right-click' and run Karate test scripts without needing to write a single line of Java code.